-Principals/Vice-Principals/, supervisors and Managers are responsible for:
+Principals and Vice-Principals, Supervisors and Managers are responsible for:

-- Ensuring staff whom they supervise are aware of the requirements under this Administrative Procedure - Maintaining familiarity with the Ontario Occupational Health and Safety Act and the regulations that apply to the work - Identifying workers in their employ in need of training/ re-training and advising the Health and Safety Officer - Supervisors shall themselves attend, and ensure all employees have received the necessary training in Lock-out/Tag-out before being authorized to perform Lock-out - Annually performing a Lock-out Tag-out of Energy Sources Administrative Procedure review with each authorized employee and documenting this review, filing the paperwork in the employee personnel file

-- Communicating procedures to affected workers and contractors/ constructors and enforcing compliance with the Lock-out/Tag-out of Energy Sources Administrative Procedure by taking disciplinary action as required - It is the responsibility of the person who tenders, arranges or brings in a contractor/constructor to work, where any part of the work entails the potential to Lock-out/Tag-out to ensure the contractor/constructor has been trained by a competent person and adheres to this Administrative Procedure at a minimum. - Maintaining records of non-compliance or exception reports (eg. Removal of Lock-out Device by Other Than Authorized Employee Forms) - Providing each authorized worker with the necessary Lock-out/Tag-out devices (ex. locks and keys, lockout hasps, tags, lockout equipment) and ensuring these are maintained in good condition - Providing any departmental Lock-out/Tag-out equipment specific procedures or directives
+- Ensuring staff whom they supervise are aware of the requirements under this Administrative Procedure - Maintaining familiarity with the Ontario Occupational Health and Safety Act and the regulations that apply to the work - Identifying workers in their employ in need of training/re-training and advising the Health and Safety Officer - Ensuring all employees have received the necessary training in Lock-out/Tag-out before being authorized to perform Lock-out.
+Supervisors and Managers shall themselves attend - Performing a Lock-out Tag-out of Energy Sources Administrative Procedure review with each authorized employee annually, documenting this review, and retention of such documentation - Communicating procedures to affected workers and contractors/ constructors and enforcing compliance with the Lock-out/Tag-out of Energy Sources Administrative Procedure by taking disciplinary action as required It is the responsibility of the person who tenders, arranges or brings in a contractor/constructor to work, where any part of the work entails the potential to Lock-out/Tag-out to ensure the contractor/constructor has been trained by a competent person and adheres to this Administrative Procedure at a minimum - Maintaining records of non-compliance or exception reports (eg. Removal of Lock-out Device by Other Than Authorized Employee Forms) - Providing each authorized worker with the necessary Lock-out/Tag-out devices (ex. locks and keys, lockout hasps, tags, lockout equipment) and ensuring these are maintained in good condition - Providing any departmental Lock-out/Tag-out equipment specific procedures or directives